-The best way to design a better world is by thinking wrong
+Think wrong to design a better world

 John has won more than 250 design awards in his career, including the 2013 AIGA Gold Medal for leadership in the design for good movement.
 He became an AIGA Fellow in 2008.
 The San Francisco Museum of Modern Art has acquired six of his design projects, and staged a solo exhibition of his work in 2000.
 In 2009, John was awarded the Washington University Skandalaris Award for Design Entrepreneurship and went on to receive an honorary doctorate degree from Maryland Institute College of Art.
 He was also awarded the 2011 NASAD Citation for outstanding work and overall impact in the fields of art and design, as an author, educator, social activist, and designer.
 He currently teaches at the California College of the Arts in San Francisco where he runs a Think Wrong program called Secret Project.

 The way we solve problems is broken—we’re trapped by techniques and assumptions of a prior era.